SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-4/Project Etch-a-Sketch/Assignment/README.md

 <li>Check your “elements” pane to see if the elements have actually shown up but are somehow hidden.</li>
 <li>Go willy-nilly and add <code>console.log</code> statements in your JavaScript to see if it’s actually being loaded.</li>
 </ul><br>
-<li>Set up a “hover” effect so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail through your grid like a pen would.</li>
+<li>Set up a “hover” effect so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail through your grid as a pen would.</li>
 <ul>
 <li>Hint: “Hovering” is what happens when your mouse enters a div and ends when your mouse leaves it.
 You can set up event listeners for either of those events as a starting point.</li>
 <li>There are multiple ways to change the color of the divs, including:</li>
-<li>adding a new class to the div.</li>
+<li>Adding a new class to the div.</li>
-<li>changing the div’s background color using JavaScript.</li>
+<li>Changing the div’s background color using JavaScript.</li>
 </ul><br>
 <li>Add a button to the top of the screen that will send the user a popup asking for the number of squares per side for the new grid.
 Once entered, the existing grid should be removed and a new grid should be generated in the same total space as before (e.g. 960px wide) so that you’ve got a new sketch pad. <strong>Tip</strong>: Set the limit for the user input to a maximum of 100.
 A larger number of squares results in more computer resources being used, potentially causing delays, freezing, or crashing that we want to prevent.</li>
 <ul>